top of page

 Pricing and Payment:

 • Payment Due By: Payment is due in full and on the day of service.
-If payment is not received on the day of service, there will be a $50 fee added to the bill for each day of missed payment.
-After 7 days of nonpayment, your bill along with the incurred late fees, will be transferred to collections and we will file charges for theft of services.
+If payment is not received on the day of service, there will be a $50 late fee added to the bill for each day of missed payment.
+After 7 days of nonpayment, your bill, along with the incurred late fees, will be transferred to collections and we will file charges for theft of services.

 • Tips: Tips are not required, however are always appreciated.